Joyce served as an assistant coach at New Hampshire during the 2017 campaign.

 Friars and Huskies will square off on Friday, Nov.
 3 at 1:00 p.m. in Providence, R.I.

 Athletic department announces several facility upgrades at Lennon Family Field; Announces largest gift in program history for field hockey.

-Friars and Crusaders will square off on Tuesday, September 11 at 7:00 p.m.
+Friars and Wildcats will square off on Friday, Sept.
+22 at 7:00 p.m. in Conshohocken, Pa.

-Providence has qualified for the four-team BIG EAST Championship in five of the last seven seasons under Madl's guidance.
-The Friars also captured the BIG EAST Conference regular-season title in 2006 and advanced to the championship game of the conference tournament twice (2006, 2007).
+Providence has qualified for the four-team BIG EAST Championship in seven of the last 11 seasons under Madl's guidance.
+The Friars captured the BIG EAST Conference regular-season title in 2006 and advanced to the championship game of the conference tournament twice (2006, 2007).